 The Congo people's Republic and Libyan Jamahiriyah on Friday (19 August) signed an agreement to develop agricultural in the Congo.

-The Congo people's Republic and Libyan Jamahiriyah on Friday (19 August) signed an agreement to develop agricultural in the Congo.
+Background: The Congo people's Republic and Libyan Jamahiriyah on Friday (19 August) signed an agreement to develop agricultural in the Congo.
 Two teams of economic and technical experts met in Brazzaville the Congolese capital, to work out final details of the agreement.
 Leading the Libya Jamahiriyah team was its Minister for Maritime Resources and Food, Omar El Dasei.
 The Congolese Minister for Co-operation and Foreign Affairs, Dr. Theophile Obenga, led his country's group.

 SYNOPSIS: Dr. Obenga was waiting to greet Mr. El Dasei when he arrived for the discussions.